 Tamarac Wildlife Refuge

-Situated in northwestern Minnesota, Tamarac Wildlife Refuge is a haven for bird watchers and nature enthusiasts.
+Tucked in northwestern Minnesota, Tamarac Wildlife Refuge is a popular place for bird watchers and nature enthusiasts.
 The refuge's diverse habitats include forests, wetlands and prairies, attracting a wide variety of wildlife, including migratory birds, deer and beavers.

 - Key Attractions: Rich wildlife habitats, migratory birds, scenic overlooks.